twinfoundation/telemetry/packages/telemetry-connector-entity-storage/docs/reference/classes/EntityStorageTelemetryConnector.md

 • **customData?**

-The custom data for the update operation.
+The custom data for the metric value.

 • **requestContext?**: `IServiceRequestContext`